-ElGamal is a widely used asymmetric encryption scheme, and an emblematic example of game-based proofs, as it embodies many of the techniques described in Sections ?? and 5.
-The proof follows [31]; all games are defined in Fig. 1.
-Given a cyclic group of order q, and a generator g, we define:1
+ElGamal [18] is a widely used asymmetric encryption scheme, and an emblematic example of game-based proofs, as it embodies many of the techniques described in Sections 4 and 5.
+The proof follows [32]; all games are defined in Fig. 1.

+Given a cyclic group of order q, and a generator q, we define:3